 “Should I Tell My Kids Our Family Secret?”

 A couple of years ago, my mother revealed to me and my brother, that in the years before she met my dad, she had had a relationship with a married man.
 As a result, she gave birth to twins, a boy and a girl, and had given them up for adoption.
-The girl, now a woman with her own grown son, somehow tracked my mom down and wanted to establish a relationship.
+The girl, now a woman with her own grown son, found my mother and wanted to establish a relationship.
 Her own adoptive parents had both passed away and she was no longer married to the father of her son.

 Now I’m feeling trapped.
 My wife has been unmovable on the topic and is dead set against any relationship.
 My mother (who lives far away and we see infrequently) has taken every opportunity to bring my half-siblings into her life – including them in every family occasion.
 I’ve met my half-brother – he lives near my mom and he has been at a couple of the holidays at my folks’ house.
 The kids have met him, too.
 However, I have a *large* family (50+ cousins) so the relationship has been left amorphous for now.
 I have only spoken with my half-sister on the phone.
 She lives farther away with her son but has been out to see my mom about three times a year.

 The first thing you need to do is figure out your own feelings in regards to your biological half-siblings and your mother’s past.
-You say that when you found out them, you were happy for your mother for welcoming them back into her life, but you were less sure about your own feelings.
-I wonder if, three years later, you’re any more sure.
+You say that when you found out about them, you were happy for your mother for welcoming them back into her life, but you were less sure about your own feelings.
+Are you any more sure three years later?
 If you aren’t, then the source of tension in your life is actually a little more in your control than you think it is.
 Because if you’re ambiguous about your feelings, then of course it’s going to be difficult for you to take a stand in this familial situation.

 In the meantime, I don’t see why there’s any rush to decide anything.
 If you’ve never even met your half-sister, and you live far enough away from your mother and half-brother than you’ve only seen them a handful of times in the last three years, why not keep up the whole cousin facade until you’ve figured out a good way and a good time to explain more to your children?
-And don’t think you have to give them the whole story at once.
+You don’t have to give them the whole story all at once.
 Just because you decide to tell them that they have an aunt and uncle doesn’t mean they have to know those people are products of their grandmother’s extramarital affair.
-Dole out the information in bits and pieces as they’re able to process it.
+Dole out the information in bits and pieces as they’re able to process it in an age-appropriate manner.

 And, look, providing a moral compass for your kids is fantastic, but revealing that a family member hasn’t always led a perfect or pure life isn’t exactly going to turn that compass on its side.
 Part of teaching kids important life lessons includes the idea of redemption, and illustrating that people make mistakes but that those mistakes don’t have to define them as people or ruin their lives forever.
 One of the very most important things you can teach a kid is that people are still lovable even after making mistakes — that just as you love your mother despite decisions she may have made many years ago that you don’t agree with, you love her as much as you always have, just as you’ll love your kids when — not if, but when — they make decisions you don’t approve of.